FAQS

-Most frequent questions we get as well as what our team members were surprised to learn.
+Most frequent questions we get, as well as what our team was surprised to learn.

 Pregnant people in states with abortion bans are seeing worse health outcomes, increased cost of care, and higher health complications.
 In several cases, people experienced severe infection, organ failure, and loss of ability to bear children.
 Research has long shown that abortion bans don’t prevent abortions, they only make health outcomes worse for those who have them.